 When citing some support for a claim, provide a page number if possible.
 Even better if you can directly quote the most relevant passage, so the reader doesn’t need to track down the source to get a sense of what kind of support for the claim the source provides.

 Especially if your report is published online, there are essentially no space constraints barring you from including dozens or hundreds of potentially lengthy quotes from primary sources in footnotes and elsewhere.
 E.g. see the many long quotes in the footnotes of my report on consciousness and moral patienthood, or the dozens of quotes in the footnotes of GiveWell intervention reports.

 Both GiveWell and Open Philanthropy Project provide underlying data, calculations, and code when possible.

 In some cases these supplementary materials are fairly large, as with the 800mb of data and code for David Roodman’s investigation into the impact of incarceration on crime, or the 11-sheet cost-effectiveness models (v4) for GiveWell’s top charities.

 In other cases they can be quite small, for example a 27-item spreadsheet of case studies I considered examining for Some Case Studies in Early Field Growth, or a 14-item spreadsheet of global catastrophic risks.

-Both GiveWell and Open Philanthropy Project provide archived copies of sources when possible,6 since web links can break over time.
+Both GiveWell and Open Philanthropy Project provide archived copies of sources when possible,See the table of sources at the bottom of most large reports by GiveWell or the Open Philanthropy Project. since web links can break over time.